mythily-muthu/diet-app-client/README.md

 ## Features:

-- User can edit their Details
-- User can Know about their Diet Plan.
+In this diet app: MyPlate calorie counter users can make use of following features:

+- Initially, using credentials the user can easily register and login
+- Forgot password option is enabled incase of necessity
+- User info page ensures users to add their diet plans and details about intake
-- User can Track their Diet Details.
+- Users are able to track their Diet through given 53days challenge
-- User Can Know about food calories,fat details.
-- User can Delete added food details.
+- users can learn the amount of nutrients in their food
+- Able to add or delete food items in Add food page
-- User can add Water level for required Diet plan.
+- User can add their Water level for required Diet plan
-- User can Update Diet plan.
+- User can Update their Diet plan
-- User can see the Food Recipe using Search bar.
+- Using Search bar users can see the Food Recipes

 # Pages